olichen/nanophotometer_sph/README.md

 #### Bash

-Clone the respository and go into the created folder:
+Clone the respository and go into the new folder:

 ```shell
 $ git clone https://github.com/olichen/nanophotometer_sph.git